-As we write thi the team is defunct: the Richards family and remnants of the Future Foundation living outside the universe but believed dead by their friends, colleagues and the Marvel U at large, with Johnny Storm and Ben Grimm serving with the Inhumans and Guardians of the Galaxy, respectively.
+As we write this the team is defunct; the Richards family and remnants of the Future Foundation are living outside the mainstream Marvel Universe but are believed dead by their friends, colleagues and the Marvel U at large, with Johnny Storm and Ben Grimm still operating as heroes.

 But even as fractured as they are now, this isn’t the darkest place the team has ever been.

 Outside forces such as the FF's villains have given the first family some bad times, but this list goes deeper than that.

 Here’s our list of the ten worst tragedies the Fantastic Four have ever suffered in story – and some of them might surprise you.

 When all the alternate realities of the Marvel Universe began collapsing in on each other, it was the Fantastic Four’s arch-enemy Doctor Doom who saved the universe, combining the shreds of various worlds into his own kingdom.
 In doing so, he also did his best to erase his hated nemesis Reed Richards from existence, and adopt his wife Sue and children Franklin and Valeria as his family.

 Ultimately however, good triumphed over evil (albeit with some unexpected shipping delays) that would see the Richards family reunited, but in a new role outside of the bounds of the Marvel multiverse and believed dead by the Marvel U at-large.
 That left Johnny and Ben to go their own separate ways punctuating the official end of the FF for now.

 Sue and Johnny Storm come from difficult stock – sure, their father was a successful doctor, but he was unable to save his wife in the aftermath of a terrible accident, he became a drunken gambler, eventually facing jail time for his involvement with loan sharks.